ItsKarma/ItsKarma.github.io/_posts/2020-09-08-determine-subshell-level.md

 1
 ```

-I will likely be including this in my `$PS1` prompt going forward.
+I now include this in my `$PS1` prompt for ease of use.